RECENT WORK

 Screen%2BShot%2B2019-10-04%2Bat%2B2.49.31%2BPM.jpg

-This podcast I reported and co-produced for the University of Virginia’s Religions Lab show Sacred & Profane explores why a controversial Hare Krishna community in rural West Virginia decided to sell its mineral rights to gas companies.
+This audio documentary I reported and co-produced for the podcast Sacred & Profane explores why a landmark Hare Krishna community in rural West Virginia decided to sell its mineral rights to gas companies.

 I was a 2019 Livingston Award finalist for this collaboration on water quality issues in central Appalachia with the Charleston (W.Va.)
 Gazette-Mail and the Lexington (Ky.)
 Herald-Leader.